jakobzhao/geog458/labs/lab02/readme.md

 1. Regarding your narratives about the exercise of the `twstream.ipynb`, introduce your comparison of more places or two time periods.
 Why do you want to make this comparison?
 Make sure this narrative will be stored in a `readme.md`.
 (POINT 6)

 2.  export the two maps to the repository and then insert them to the `readme.md`.
-The `readme.md` also needs to include a url to download the result spreadsheets.
-Please compare them and briefly discuss why they represent different geospatial patterns on the map.
-Is there anything you find from the map or data that is different from your expectation before the exercise.(POINT 6)
+The `readme.md` also needs to include a url to download the result spreadsheets.Please i) describe the parameters you have used for search, ii) compare them and briefly discuss why they represent different geospatial patterns on the map, and iii)  anything you find from the map or data that is different from your expectation before the exercise.(POINT 6)

 3. Regarding your narratives about the exercise of the `twsearch.ipynb`, please introduce your research design.
 What topic you have chosen, how you pick the search terms as well as the search parameters.(POINT 9)

 4.  export the two or more word clouds to the repository and then insert them to the `readme.md`.
-The `readme.md` also needs to include a url to download the result spreadsheets.
-Please compare them and briefly discuss why they represent different context.
-Is there anything you find from the map or data that is different from your expectation before the exercise?
+The `readme.md` also needs to include a url to download the result spreadsheets.Please i) describe the parameters you have used for search, ii) compare them and briefly discuss why they represent different geospatial patterns on the map, and iii)  anything you find from the map or data that is different from your expectation before the exercise.
 (POINT 9)

 > Note: We observed several students having issues registering for a Twitter developer account.
 If you have issues, please ignore this section if you were successfully able to register for one.
 Please try **using your UW email for registration** or asking your classmates especially group members for the API keys privately before giving up!